The rest of the world may tuck itself indoors as temperatures fall, but not the people of the Kootenays.

 Photo Credit: Photographer - Tourism Rossland/Ryan Flett in Rossland

 It’s a flurry of frozen H2O: There’s the homemade bobsled comp on a purposely iced-down (and steep) Spokane Street, dump trucks dropping loads of snow onto a second street for snow sliders and rail jams, and beverage bars made of solid ice for those who feel their participation is best lent as an onlooker.

 “The vibe is a funky, 'anything goes' party to celebrate any and all ways to have fun on snow,” says Rossland’s Kristi Calder.
 “Visitors who experience it get pulled right into the full Canadian Ski Town winter experience.”

-Cover shot by Steve Ogle - Rossland’s Winter Carnival
+Words by Gina Begin.
+Cover/top shot by Steve Ogle at Rossland’s Winter Carnival.